Patchier/Big-Warden/README.md

 6. Ditto for the folder named "COPY THIS FILE TO YOUR DRAGON AGE INSTALLATION FOLDER - DATA", except it goes in your DA install location's data folder.
 Overwrite when asked.

+7. Ditto again for "COPY THIS FILE INTO YOUR DOCUMENTS-BIOWARE-DRAGON AGE-CORE-DATA".
+You know the drill.

 Install the remaining DAZIPs
 ---------------------------------